 Housing Benefit (HB) and Council Tax Reduction (CTR) are means-tested benefits available to both pensioners and people under SPa, though working-age people will receive support for housing costs from UC if they are new claimants.
+Winter Fuel Payments (which became meanstested from winter 2024/2025) and the free TV License for over 75s (means-tested from August 2024) now operate on the same principle: they are generally limited to households where someone receives Pension Credit or another qualifying income-related benefit.
 Although they are not part of Tier 1 pension provision, they are included here because they are important benefits that make up a retirement income for many older people.

-Housing Benefit is paid to people on low incomes who rent their home.
+Housing Benefit (HB) is paid to people on low incomes who rent their home.
 There is no set amount a person may receive, though there are caps on different household types.
 It is designed to help with housing costs, including rent and some accommodation-related service charges, and is paid to renters who claim the benefit once they have been assessed as being eligible.

 Not everybody that is eligible claims HB.
-Official estimates show that, in 2022, 21% of pensioner households who were eligible did not take up their benefit.31 For a more detailed description of HB, please refer to Appendix 6.
-Council Tax Reduction is a rebate scheme to provide help with up to 100% of an individual's Council Tax.
+Official estimates show that, in 2023, 17% of pensioner households who were eligible did not take up their benefit.31 For a more detailed description of HB, please refer to Appendix 6.

+Council Tax Reduction (CTR) is a rebate scheme to provide help with up to 100% of an individual's Council Tax.
 Local councils design their own scheme.32